(This post contains affiliate links. Read my full disclosure.)

 Our wellbeing is highly affected by resources and communication at work, specifically the lack of adequate training to do the job and lack of feedback on performance.
 We’re affected by this more than the average worker.

-The study found project professionals have a worse work/life balance than the average worker.
+The study found project professionals have a worse work/life integration (we used to call this work/life balance) than the average worker.

 Project professionals reported higher than average impact of workload on wellbeing, mainly due to tech overload and unrealistic deadlines.